 A counter reaction?
 Remove those filters instead of applying more.

 If we’re afraid of how people will react when we share our unfiltered opinions, then we’re in the grip of the cancel culture and woke narrative.
-Not to mention the government.
-Not to also mention everybody who wants to keep our mouth shut.
+Everybody who wants to keep our mouth shut.

 Only you can tell if you have filters applied that are purely in place to feel socially accepted and loved or inoffensive.
 Only you know if you use filters to hide your truth behind.